 Origins of Geometry

-Geometry originates from the Ancient Greeks which translates into ‘Geo’ meaning ‘earth’ and ‘metron’, measurement.
+Geometry originates from the Ancient Greeks, which translates into ‘Geo’ meaning ‘earth’ and ‘metri’, measurement.
 While Euclid of Alexandria is known as the father of geometry, he was not the first person who used geometry.
 The earliest recorded geometric images go as far back as ancient Babylonia from around 3000 BC.
-The famous Pythagoras Theorem of right angled triangles can be traced back to Ancient Egypt and Babylon 1500 years before Pythagoras and is even found in ancient scripture of India.
+The famous Pythagoras Theorem of right-angled triangles can be traced back to Ancient Egypt and Babylon 1500 years before Pythagoras and is even found in ancient scripture of India.

 Solid geometry is the mathematical study of solid objects that occupy geometric space.
 Solid objects are those which are defined by height (or depth or thickness) in addition to length and breadth.
 Examples of solid objects include sphere (ball shape), cube (box shape), cone, cylinder etc.

 In geometry, conic section, also called conics, is any curve produced by the intersection of a plane and a right circular cone.
 Depending on the angle of the plane relative to the cone, the intersection is a circle, an ellipse, a hyperbola, or a parabola.

 - Circle : If the cone is sliced parallel to the base, the resulting curve is a circle.

 - Ellipse: If the cone is sliced on a slight angle, the curve is called an ellipse.